Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 - Crossover — about 5 styles.
 Wholesale $75–$120 with a median near $85.
 Hybrid silhouettes that blur the line between knit and outerwear — long-sleeve over-knit full-zips and structured jackets cut from polo-weight fabric, including Adapt Recycled hybrid full-zip jackets.

 - Bottoms — about 5 styles.
-Wholesale $30–$110 with a median near $110.
+Wholesale $30–$110.
 The women's-side Pacific Performance pull-on skort lives here, along with a handful of pull-on bottoms.

 - Sweatshirts / Fleece — 1 style (today).
 The Clique Drive Recycled women's crewneck sweatshirt is the current standalone — a sign of where the Clique sub-brand is growing.